Color blood indicator formula. Blood color index is reduced: reasons. Reasons for deviation from the norm

 • lead poisoning.

-Reasons for increasing CPU
+Reasons for increased CPU

-B12 anemia is characterized by erythrocyte hyperchromia
+B12 anemia is characterized by hyperchromic red blood cells

-• vitamin B12-deficiency anemia,
+• vitamin B12 deficiency anemia,

 • folate deficiency anemia,